-We consider that our capacity to generate cash flows from operating activities and the financing sources we have available, including our credit facility and our disciplined management of our balance sheet will allow us to achieve the foreseen acquisitions, as well as to meet our operating needs, those related to the debt service and the distribution requirements.
+Our ability to generate cash flows from operating activities and the sources of financing that we have available (including our line of credit), as well as the management of our balance sheet, allows us to achieve early acquisitions, meet our operational and service needs. debt, as well as distribution requirements.